Airlines refund $600M for flight delays, cancellations

 (NewsNation) — Six airlines have paid more than half a billion dollars to customers who had a flight delayed or canceled since 2020, the Transportation Department announced in a news release.

-Only one of the airlines fined is based in the United States, though Frontier was assessed the largest fine and ordered to pay $222 million in refunds, the most of any of the six.
+Frontier Airlines, the only one based in the United States, was assessed the largest fine and ordered to pay $222 million in refunds — the most of any of the six.
 The airline was ordered to pay a $2.2 million fine on top of the refunds.

 “When a flight gets canceled, passengers seeking refunds should be paid back promptly.
 Whenever that doesn’t happen, we will act to hold airlines accountable on behalf of American travelers and get passengers their money back,” said U.S. Transportation Secretary Pete Buttigieg.
 “A flight cancellation is frustrating enough, and you shouldn’t also have to haggle or wait months to get your refund.”